svilme

 }

-In general, the time complexity of SPFA is O(K * N), where K is an indefinite value, as the number of times a node needs to be added to the queue depends on the density of the graph.
+Generally, the time complexity of SPFA is O(K * N), where K is an indefinite value because the number of times a node needs to be added to the queue depends on the density of the graph.
 In the worst case, it is O(N * E).

 Bellman-Ford to Detect Negative Weight Cycles#